Getting Started

 Myo Site Testing

-The prosthetist will work carefully on the alignment and suspension of the prosthesis to ensure a comfortable, functional fit and an occupational therapist will conduct prosthetic training to make sure you can use your prosthesis for everyday functional tasks.
+The prosthetist will work carefully on the alignment and suspension of the prosthesis to ensure a comfortable, functional fit, and a clinical therapy specialist will conduct prosthetic training to make sure you can use your prosthesis for everyday functional tasks.